postgrespro/testgres/docs/source/index.rst

 Testgres documentation
 ======================

-Testgres is a PostgreSQL testing utility
+Testgres is a PostgreSQL testing framework.

 Installation
 ============